-As a result of this offering, we will become subject to the information and reporting requirements of the Exchange Act and, in accordance with this law, will file periodic reports, proxy statements and other information with the SEC.
-These periodic reports, proxy statements and other information will be available for inspection and copying at the SEC's public reference facilities and the website of the SEC referred to above.
+Our periodic reports, proxy statements and other information is available for inspection and copying at the SEC's public reference facilities and the website of the SEC referred to above.
 We also maintain a website at www.ncino.com.
-Upon completion of this offering, you may access these materials free of charge as soon as reasonably practicable after they are electronically filed with, or furnished to, the SEC.
+You may access these materials free of charge as soon as reasonably practicable after they are electronically filed with, or furnished to, the SEC.
 Information contained on our website is not a part of this prospectus and the inclusion of our website address in this prospectus is an inactive textual reference only.